AI Estankona

 ENSO, Japanese word meaning "circle".
 It symbolises enlightenment, absolute strength, elegance, the Universe, and emptiness.

-The electric charge passes through the material and ionises the air.
+Its ROUNDNESS radiates active ENERGY.
+The electric charge passes through matter and ionises the air.

 "When I asked Diankouno Dolo why the shape of Dogon buildings is round, he did not understand me;